As a musician on YouTube, you have tons of options to create content.

 Aside from intonation, string height is another important thing to know about when you are starting on guitar.

 There are many new guitars that have a terrible string height, and if you are new to guitar, this can be a small hurdle to pass.
-I have heard many beginners that just quit because they thought “guitar playing is hard” and found it a lot easier after they played on a perfectly setup guitar.
+I have heard many beginners that just quit because they thought “guitar playing is hard” and found it a lot easier after they played on a perfect setup guitar.

 Many experts share their secrets to getting the perfect string height.
 In the end, it is still a combination of skill and personal preference.
 Some like a higher string action, some like a lower one.